 Ability to use the computer and have a basic knowledge of computers.

-Continuous access to personal laptop and Internet off-campus and on-campus
+Continuous access to personal laptop with microphone and webcam, as well as reliable Internet off-campus and on-campus

 Work placement, internships or practicums

 - Semester 2, 2023, On-Campus, UC - Canberra, Bruce (214041)

 - Semester 1, 2023, Online, UC - Canberra, Bruce (212713)